chenbishop/Kasm-Pulumi/gcp/README.md

 ## Pulumi Script Notes
 1. By default, the GCP Cloud PostgreSQL database has a disk size of 10GB, with `automatic storage increase` enabled.
 This allows GCP to manage the database size automatically.
 If you'd like to modify this behavior, you can manually adjust the settings in the `gcp_db.py` script.
 2. The GCP Cloud PostgreSQL database has the flags `deletion_protection=False` and `deletion_protection_enabled=False`.
 You can change these to `True` in the `gcp_db.py` script based on your preference.
-2. The GKE cluster has the flag `deletion_protection=False`.
+3. The GKE cluster has the flag `deletion_protection=False`.
 You can update this value in the `gcp_kubernetes.py` script according to your preference.
+4. The GKE cluster has the flag `enable_autopilot=True`, which enables the GKE Autopilot feature.
+We highly recommend using Autopilot, as it simplifies cluster maintenance and automatically manages node scaling.
+If you prefer not to use Autopilot, you can modify the `gcp_kubernetes.py` script to create a custom node pool instead.

 ## Execute Pulumi Script
 Once you have finished configuring the Pulumi stack, use command `pulumi up --stack dev` to execute the Pulumi script.
 This script may take 20-30 minutes to complete.